wmgn/Recipe-App/README.md

+# Recipe App
+An Android app for managing recipes, written in Kotlin using Android Studio

 ## Main Start Screen Recipe List View
 - Recipe data is saved in device's local storage, using the Room persistence library, which provides an abstraction layer over SQLite